PalveronPalveronDocs

 The Principle in 30 Seconds

 Every governance decision is cryptographically hashed (SHA-256).
-Every 30 seconds, all pending hashes are combined into a Merkle tree.
-The root hash of this tree is anchored on the Flare blockchain.
+For projects with attestation enabled, pending hashes are combined into a Merkle tree every 30 seconds and the root hash of this tree is anchored on the Flare blockchain.

 Result: An auditor can mathematically prove that a specific decision took place — without platform access and without the possibility of retroactive manipulation.